EricaJurado/Cast-Affinity-Satisfiability-Toolkit/README.md

 Adding the following code snippets to similarity_instance.lp will have these corresponding effects:

+`facet_affinity(F1,L1,F2,L2,A).` Sets a rule that means a person with a facet F1 of level L1, will have A added to their affinity towards any person with a facet F2 of level L2.
+A can be positive of negative.
+Levels L1 and L2 can be either low, neutral, or high.

 `match_n_match_sim(N,S).` Will ensure exactly N pairs of carachters have a pair similarity value of exactly S.